Immune Thrombocytopenic Purpura

-When treatment is necessary, the two most common forms of immediate treatment are steroids and intravenous gamma globulin:
+When treatment is necessary, the 2 most common forms of immediate treatment are steroids

 Other treatments for ITP may include:

-Rituximab (Rituxan).
-This medication is an antibody produced in a lab against a protein found on the blood cells that make antibodies.
+- Rituximab.
+This medicine is an antibody made in a lab.
 It slows the antiplatelet antibody production.

-Lifestyle changes.
-These can include making sure that you use protective gear and that you avoid certain activities.
+- Lifestyle changes.
+These can include making sure that you use protective gear and avoiding certain activities.